 3. Use of abbreviations

-Be brief and give most important conclusion from your paper.
-Do not use equations and figures.
+Be brief and state the most important conclusions from your paper.
+Do not use equations and figures here.

 Acknowledgements (If any)

 Acknowledgements are to state about research supporting institution and title of the project (if any and where necessary), otherwise should not be written.